-The painted plastic switches on a dashboard are touched thousands of times during the life of a car; sometimes gently, sometimes roughly, sometimes with clean fingers, and sometimes with dirty ones.
-But no matter how they are treated, the paint must stay intact.
-And furthermore, even after years of use, they should look and feel just the same.
-BMW, for example, requires the paint used for rotary switches to be sufficiently wear-resistant to withstand being turned through 360° no less than 60,000 times before the paint shows any signs of damage.
-Standard pushbutton switches, such as CD or climate controls, must even be able to withstand at least 100,000 touches.
-This corresponds to an assumed load over a 17-year period - regarded by the Munichbased car manufacturer as the total life cycle of the vehicle.
-Other premium brands have similar specifications, which means, by analogy, that the supplier must offer virtually the same high standard of quality to all its customers.
+The painted plastic switches on a dashboard are $oldsymbol{ol{ol{ol}}}}}}}}}}}}}}}}}}}$ car.
+Sometimes gently, sometimes roughly, sometimes with clean fingers, and sometimes with dirty ones.
+But no matter how they are treated - the paint must stay intact.
+Even after years of use, they should look and feel just the same.

+BMW, for example, requires the paint used for rotary switches to be sufficiently wear-resistant to withstand being turned through 360° no less than sixty thousand times before the paint shows any signs of damage.
+Standard pushbutton switches, such as CD or climate controls, must even be able to withstand at least a hundred thousand touches.
+This corresponds to an assumed load over a 17 year period regarded by the Munich-based car manufacturer as the total life cycle of the vehicle.
+Other premium brands have similar specifications, which means, by analogy, that the supplier must offer virtually the same high standard of quality to all his customers.